‘The West Wing’ Reunites As Legos, Cast Reacts

 — Lynn Murphy (@Lynn_Murphy78) July 5, 2018

 Murphy eventually revealed an image with the entire cast, imagined as Lego figurines, complete with nameplates, a Lego White House, and The West Wing flag draped behind it.
 Twitter took notice, with several people wishing there was a way to market a set for the show.
-Murphy revealed that she, “put them together from Lego bits etc. So not available commercially I’m afraid” And then another cast member took notice and shared her thoughts about what she was seeing.
+Murphy revealed that she, “put them together from Lego bits etc. So not available commercially I’m afraid.”
+And then another cast member took notice and shared her thoughts about what she was seeing.

 — Lynn Murphy (@Lynn_Murphy78) July 5, 2018